Introduction: How to Dye Easter Eggs With Rice

 Step 3: Sandwich Bag Method

-For this method, you want to put rice in your bag, add in the food coloring, and mix it all up before adding the egg in.
+For this method, you want to put rice in your bag, add in the food coloring & vinegar, and mix it all up before adding the egg in.
+Don't let your rice get watery, you just want it dyed.

 I like this method because it was easy to shake the egg in the bag (and pretty fun).